Skip to main content

 Frequently Asked Questions

-FAIRMOUNT STATE BANK has a Bank Health Score of D (39/100).
-It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
+Fairmount State Bank has a Bank Health Score of B (70/100), placing it in solid financial health.
+It holds a Tier 1 capital ratio of 13.29%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FAIRMOUNT STATE BANK holds $55M in total assets and $48M in total deposits.
-It is located in FAIRMOUNT, INDIANA (FDIC Certificate #1829).
+Fairmount State Bank holds $55M in total assets and $48M in total deposits.
+It is headquartered in Fairmount, Indiana (FDIC Certificate #1829).

-FAIRMOUNT STATE BANK has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 2.50%, and the return on assets is 0.74%.
+Fairmount State Bank has a Tier 1 capital ratio of 13.29%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 2.50%, and the return on assets is 0.74%.

 Yes.
-FAIRMOUNT STATE BANK is FDIC-insured (Certificate #1829).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Fairmount State Bank is FDIC-insured (Certificate #1829).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: